jgoodman/GenericLeaderboard/README.md

 GenericLeaderboard
 ==================

-A leaderboard for competitive gaming.
+A leaderboard for competitive gaming!

 About